codingtherapist/daily-coding-journal/README.md

 ## To be continued
 Interested in seeing further than August?
 Click the links at the begining of this repo.
-Parts 1-3 are avaiable to read via blog articles documenting my first 6 months of learning to code.
+Parts 1-3 are available documenting my first 6 months of learning to code.

 	(This journal lives on a google document that I add to daily, I will be uploading the daily posts little by little as I have time :) )